Muscat Blanc à Petits Grains: Uses

 In Greece, the grape is most important on the island of Samos and near Patras in the Peloponnese.
 On Samos, it produces a Vin Doux Naturel, aromatic dry white wines and a Liastos or straw wine.
 The high quality wines come from vineyards between 500 and 1000 metres above sea level.
 Samos now reinvents itself as a winemaking region, with emerging independent producers focusing more on dry, or even sparkling styles.
 Near Patras it is used to produce a Vin Doux Naturel.
 The grape is found throughout Greece however, with Spina in Crete being a notable mention, specialising on dry wines.

 In Italy, the grape is the most widely planted member of the Muscat family and is most commonly known as Moscato Bianco.
 It is the oldest known variety grown in Piedmont and is the primary component of the Asti and Moscato d'Asti wines, as well as for the aromatized and fortified vermouths.
 It is also commonly used for fortified dessert wines as well as the semi-sparkling Frizzante.

 In France, the grape is used as a blending grape with Grenache blanc and Muscat of Alexandria in vins doux naturels wines from the Frontignan area such as Banyuls, Côtes d'Agly, Grand Roussillon, Rivesaltes and St-Jean de Minervois.
 It is the primary grape in the Rhône wine Muscat de Beaumes-de-Venise and a blending grape with Clairette blanc in the recherché sparkling wine Clairette de Die (brand label Tradition).
 In Alsace, it is known for the highly aromatic and dry wines that it produces.
 In the Hérault region it is the primary grape for Muscat de Mireval.

-In Spain, the grape is primarily called Moscatel de Grano Menudo, and it is the second most planted Muscat for wine.
+In Spain, the grape is primarily called Moscatel de Grano Menudo.
+It is the second most planted Muscat for wine.
 It is found across Spain, with the majority of the plantings in Castilla-La Mancha.
 Spain grew 21902 ha of Moscatel de Grano Menudo in 2015.